perturbo-code/perturbo-workshop-2025/Hands-on3/README.md

 # First, locate the /pw-ph-wann/scf/ directory
 cd Hands-on3/GaAs_polar/pw-ph-wann/scf/

-# tee command is for writing outputs to screen
+# 'tee' command is to print outputs to screen for demo purpose
 pw.x -in scf.in | tee scf.out
 cp -r tmp ../ph/
 ```